amintorabi88/amintorabi1988/README.md

 - 👋 Hi, I’m Amin Torabi.
 PhD in Civil Engineering water resources.
 Love programming
 - 👀 I’m interested in Data science and multidiscipline projects.
-- 🌱 I’m currently improving my programming skills with Python.
+- 🌱 I’m currently improving my Data Science skills.
-- 💞️ I’m looking to collaborate on Python projects
+- 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me: a.torabi.1988@gmail.com

 <!---